Skip to main content

 Kindness Calendar

-These are a few of the many social-emotional activities that can be practiced at home or in one’s local surroundings.
-If you want to further enhance their social skills, you could encourage more play dates and group activities.
-Children will learn to be social when they are around other kids.
-And more importantly, these activities will help kids understand their feelings and communicate about them.
-With time, they will learn how to act on those feelings appropriately instead of simply throwing a tantrum.
+These are a few of the many social-emotional activities.
+They can practice at home or in one’s local surroundings.
+Here is a way to further enhance their social skills.
+You could encourage more play dates and group activities.
+Kids will learn to be social when they are around other kids.
+Moreover, these activities will help kids understand their feelings and communicate about them.
+With time, they will learn how to act on those feelings instead of throwing a tantrum.

-There are many learning game apps by SKIDOS too that teach kids about being social and emotional.
+There are many learning apps by SKIDOS that teach kids about social-emotional learning.
 It teaches them about taking care of animals, making friends, being kind, and much more.
-Explore the learning apps and other social-emotional activities today and help your child grow up to be a beautiful human being.
-This could be one of the most handy ways to teach your kids key skills at just a few clicks through some interesting games as per their age and preferences.
+Social-emotional learning is a necessary value to learn.
+It will help your kids become empathetic toward everything around them.
+Explore our learning apps and other social-emotional activities today.
+Help your kids grow up to be beautiful human beings.
+This could be one of the handiest ways to teach your kids key skills.
+With some interesting games, kids can learn all about social-emotional learning.

 ABOUT SKIDOS